wwt/SwiftCurrent/wiki/Getting-Started-UIKit.md

 ```

-Now in your UIKit workflow simply use a HostedWorkflowItem.
+Now in your UIKit workflow simply use a HostedWorkflowItem (While in BETA, `import SwiftCurrent_SwiftUI` is necessary)

 ```swift
 launchInto(Workflow(HostedWorkflowItem<SwiftUIView>.self)) // SwiftCurrent